dantewarhola/ShadowMsg/README.md

 The full interface is responsive and works on mobile browsers.
 Inputs are tuned to prevent iOS Safari from auto-zooming when tapped.
 Safe area padding accounts for notches and home indicators on modern iPhones.

-> 📸 *[Screenshot: the CipherChat login screen as seen on a mobile phone (portrait orientation), showing the complete page fitting correctly within the screen — the logo at the top, the display name input, and the Continue button all visible without any zooming, scrolling, or horizontal overflow]*
+> 📸 *[Screenshot: the PhantomChat login screen as seen on a mobile phone (portrait orientation), showing the complete page fitting correctly within the screen — the logo at the top, the display name input, and the Continue button all visible without any zooming, scrolling, or horizontal overflow]*

 ---